-During the year, the Minster bookkeeping was brought back in-house.
-The finances of the Daughter Churches continued to be handled by the respective Treasurers and Finance Assistant, and we are very grateful for their support in the preparation of these Financial Statements.
+During the year, the Minster bookkeeping has remained in-house, allowing for better understanding of the areas needing improvement and transparency.
+The finances of the Daughter Churches continued to be handled by the respective Treasurers and Finance Assistant, and we are very grateful for their continued support.